Externalhappy/Panorama-main/README.md

 # Panorama
-This is a straightforward implementation of an image stitching algorithm (Panorama).
+This is an implementation of the image stitching algorithm (Panorama).
 Enjoy!